Best Automated Screenshot Tool for Mac: Shotomatic vs Snagit vs CleanShot X

 Automation features:

-- Delayed capture timer — Self-timer for setup shots.
+- Delayed capture timer: Use a self-timer for setup shots.

 Cons: